2013 Emergency Alert System hijackings: KRTV

 On the afternoon of February 11, 2013, at approximately 2:30 to 2:33 pm MST, an airing of The Steve Wilkos Show on KRTV's channels 1 and 2 was suddenly interrupted by a false local area emergency alert transmitted by KRTV's Emergency Alert System after the system was hijacked via access to the television stations emergency alert equipment.
 Following the signal interruption, viewers were met with an audible message that read:

 "Civil authorities in your area have reported that the bodies of the dead are rising from their graves and attacking the living.
 Follow the messages on-screen that will be updated as information becomes available.
 Do not attempt to approach or apprehend these bodies, as they are considered extremely dangerous.
 I repeat: civil authorities in your area have reported that the bodies of the dead are rising from their graves and attacking the living.
 Follow the messages on-screen that will be updated as information becomes available.
 Do not attempt to approach or apprehend these bodies, as they are considered extremely dangerous.
 This warning applies to all areas receiving this broadcast.
 Tune into 920 AM to get updated information in the event that you are separated from your television or if electrical service is interrupted.
 Civil authorities in your area have reported that the bodies of the dead are rising from their graves and attacking the living.
 Follow the messages on-screen that will be updated as information becomes available.
 This station will now cease transmission, so please use your battery powered radio and tune into 920 AM for further information."

 The Emergency Area Alert warned viewers of "bodies from the dead" in the areas surrounding Powell, Broadwater, Jefferson, and Lewis & Clark counties.
 Not long after the broadcast was transmitted, local authorities declared the alert as a hoax.
 The audio was later discovered to have been taken directly from a 2008 YouTube video titled "Zombie Emergency Alert System Warning (EAS)".
 The first sentence of the audio was also used in an Anthrax song, "Fight 'Em 'Til You Can't."

-WKBT-DT, WBUP, WNMU
+WBKT-DT, WBUP, WNMU

 The second hijacking took place in Marquette, Michigan, and La Crosse, Wisconsin, when the Emergency Alert System for the television stations of WKBT-DT in La Crosse, and WBUP and WNMU in Marquette at approximately 3:55 pm EST, were hacked, interrupting the television broadcasts with the same "zombie apocalypse" alert as before.
 The signal interruption occurred during WNMU's and WBUP's primetime afternoon broadcasting of Barney & Friends and The Bachelor.